Dimitris112/travel-agency-1st-official-project/README.md

 ### Typography and color scheme

 The project utilizes the Lato and Roboto font families for typography, providing a clean and modern aesthetic.
 The color scheme incorporates shades of white, dark blue, and coral, enhancing readability and visual appeal.
-Also used rgba coloring for the box shadows.

 ### Technology

 - HTML: Structure of web pages.
 - CSS: Styling and design of web pages, including colors and hover effects.
+- [Font Awesome](https://fontawesome.com/) : Icons to make the HTML look more appealing.
 - JavaScript (Future Implementation): Enhancing interactivity and user experience.

 ### Testing